owncloud/calendar/.github/issue_template.md

 SELECT * FROM `oc_appconfig` WHERE `appid` = 'user_ldap';

-Eventually replace sensitive data as the name/IP-address of your LDAP server or groups.
+Be sure to replace sensitive data as the name/IP-address of your LDAP server or groups.
 ```

 ### Client configuration